 - Video content is twice more likely to be shared than any other content type.

-- There are various forms of video content that can be created.
+- Various forms of video content can be created.
 These include:

 - BTS (behind-the-scenes)